 Discuss a time in your life that demonstrated your resilience.
 (1,550 characters)

 Make a list of times when you have had to show resilience, or the ability to recover from a setback.
 Then, choose one where you are able to explain how you overcame the setback.
-I suggest that you should consider not only how you dealt with the challenge (including reaching out to others) but also include how you have used your own resilience to help others.
-Two thoughts on this questions: 1) I would encourage you to think about resilience beyond “I worked harder” and 2) I would choose an example that isn’t repetitive of the other essays in this series and that has some stakes involved.
+Consider not only how you dealt with the challenge (including reaching out to others) but also include how you have used your own resilience to help others.
+Two thoughts on this question: 1) I would encourage you to think about resilience beyond “I worked harder” and 2) I would choose an example that isn’t repetitive of the other secondary essays and that has some stakes involved.
 It can be a personal, academic, or work-related challenge.